lovette/bootstrap-bash/README.md

 Getting Started
 ---
+Getting started is easy.

+1. Create a configuration file
+2. Create a directory containing one or more modules
+3. Create a directory containing one or more roles

-### Configuration File
+Configuration File
+---

-The configuration file specified by `-c` must be a BASH script that at minimum defines the following two constants:
+The configuration file is a shell script that at minimum defines the following two variables:

 	BOOTSTRAP_DIR_MODULES="/path/to/modules directory"
 	BOOTSTRAP_DIR_ROLES="/path/to/roles directory"

+These default variables may be overridden if necessary:

+	BOOTSTRAP_DIR_LIB="/usr/share/bootstrap-bash/lib"
+	BOOTSTRAP_DIR_CACHE="/var/bootstrap-bash"
+	BOOTSTRAP_DIR_CACHE_RPM="$BOOTSTRAP_DIR_CACHE/rpms"
+	BOOTSTRAP_DIR_TMP="/tmp/bootstrap-bash-$$.tmp"

-The script can also define (and export) any other constants that the module installation scripts need to reference.
+The script can also define (and export) any other global variables that the module installation scripts need to reference.

-### Directory Structure
+Modules
+---

-Each module available must be a subdirectory below a root modules directory.
+Each available module must be a subdirectory below a root modules directory.
+Each module directory contains one or more files that control the installation, configuration and package management for the module.

 	modules/
 	|- <module name>/
-	   |-- version.txt      - Module information (optional)
-	   |-- preinstall.sh    - BASH script to execute before modules are installed (optional)
-	   |-- install.sh       - BASH script to execute to install module (optional)
-	   |-- config.sh        - BASH script to execute to configure module (optional)
-	   |-- yum-packages.txt - Yum packages to install or remove (optional)
-	   |-- rpm-packages.txt - RPM packages to install or remove (optional)

-Each role available must be a subdirectory below a root roles directory.

-	roles/
-	|- modules.txt          - Modules to install for ALL roles (optional)
-	|- <role>/
-	   |-- modules.txt      - Modules to install for role <role>

-Role directories can have subdirectories.
-For example, you could define "server" roles below "development" and "public" roles.
-The modules.txt file in each parent directory above the leaf role will be applied.

-### version.txt
+### Files

-Each module can have a text file that describes the module.
+Each module directory contains one or more shell scripts or text files that define the module operations.

+#### version.txt

+Text file that provides metadata to describe the module.

 	Description: Module description
 	Version: 1.0

-Package Management
----

-### YUM
+#### preinstall.sh

+Shell script to execute before modules are installed.
+This script is executed before package management and other module scripts.
+This script is not executed if bootstrap-bash is run in update configurations mode.

+#### install.sh

+Shell script with commands and functions to install the software related to the module.
+This script is executed after `preinstall.sh` and package management and before `config.sh`.
+This script is not executed if bootstrap-bash is run in update configurations mode.

+#### config.sh

+Shell script to execute to configure module.
+This script is executed after `install.sh`.
+Only this script is executed if bootstrap-bash is run in update configurations mode.

 #### yum-packages.txt

-This file lists all packages that should be installed or removed with `yum`.

-Each line should contain the name of a package to install or remove.
-Blank lines and comment lines beginning with "#" will be ignored.
-Packages that should be removed must be prefixed with "-" (e.g. "-package").
-All other lines in the file will be considered a package name and installed.
-Packages that need to be installed from a specific repository can be prefixed with the repo name as: repo/package.

-Yum repositories that packages are installed from can be added to yum.repos.d automatically using the "yum-repo-add:" tag.
-This will install an RPM to update the repolist or copy a local file to yum.repos.d.

-Add RPMs via a URL or local file with this syntax:

-	yum-repo-add:<URL or path>.rpm

-Add local files with this syntax:
-(If the path is relative, it will be prepended with the module directory.)

-	yum-repo-add:<path>.repo

-If you need a custom repository that does not follow these conventions, you can modify yum.repos.d in a preinstall script.
-You can reference the hardware architecture (e.g. i386, x86_64) with the tag {BOOTSTRAP_BASEARCH}
-or the processor architecture (e.g. i686, x86_64) with {BOOTSTRAP_PROCARCH}.

-### RPM
+Text file listing Yum packages to install or remove.
+See Package Management for details.

 #### rpm-packages.txt

-This file lists all packages that should be installed with `rpm` directly.

-Each line should contain the URL (HTTP or FTP) or local file path to a .rpm file.
-(If the path is relative, it will be prepended with the module directory.)

-Non-local RPMs will be downloaded with `wget` and saved to the directory specified by BOOTSTRAP_DIR_CACHE_RPM.
-The default directory is BOOTSTRAP_DIR_CACHE/rpms.

-Blank lines and comment lines beginning with "#" will be ignored.

-### Other package management tools

-The framework is not dependent on Yum and can easily be expanded to support other package management tools.

-Module Installation
----
+Text file listing RPM packages to install or remove.
+See Package Management for details.

-### preinstall.sh, install.sh, config.sh
+### Variables

-The module install scripts are BASH scripts that execute commands and functions to install the software related to the module.

-The following global variables are available to the script:
+The following global variables are available to `preinstall.sh`, `install.sh` and `config.sh` scripts:

 * `BOOTSTRAP_MODULE_NAME` - The name of the module being installed
 * `BOOTSTRAP_ROLE` - The active role being installed